-- 1. Somi is a 4-year-old boy who has diarrhoea.
+1. was c is a 4-year-old boy who has diarrhoea.
 He has no general danger signs.
-He was classified as having diarrhoea with NO DEHYDRATION, NOT VERY LOW WEIGHT and NO ANAEMIA.
-He will be treated according to Plan A. - a.
-What are the four rules of home treatment of diarrhoea? - ------ - b.
-What fluids should the doctor tell his mother to give? - 2.
-Kasit is a 3-month-old boy who has diarrhoea.
-He has no general danger signs.
-He was classified as NO DEHYDRATION, NOT VERY LOW WEIGHT and NO ANAEMIA.
+He classified as having diarrhoea with NO DEHYDRATION, NOT VERY LOW GHT and NO ANAEMIA.
+He will be treated according to Plan A. a.
+What are the four rules of home treatment of diarrhoea?

+b.
+What fluids should the doctor tell his mother to give?
+2. He w is a 3-month-old boy who has diarrhoea.
+He has no general danger signs. as classified as NO DEHYDRATION, NOT VERY LOW WEIGHT and ANAEMIA.
 He is exclusively breastfed.
-What should the doctor tell his mother about giving him extra fluids? - 3.
-For which children with NO DEHYDRATION is it especially important to give ORS at home? - --
+What should the doctor tell his er about giving him extra fluids?
+3. which children with NO DEHYDRATION is it especially important to give at home?